aaron-zededa/eve/CONTRIBUTING.md

 * Providing user feedback
 * Share your use cases
-* Evangeline or collaborate with related products and technologies
+* Evangelize or collaborate with related products and technologies
 * Maintaining our wiki
 * Improving documentation
 * Contribute test scenarios and test code